Thomas Cook in trouble

 Re: Thomas Cook in trouble

-Thomas Cook had taken over a very popular Danish charter agency and the guest panicked, worried about getting home from their holidays.
-Yesterday, it was announced that they will continue as a healthy part of Thomas Cook Scandinavia and everyone will be fine.newcastle wrote: ↑Tue Sep 24, 2019 6:37 am A sad case of a company that simply didn’t move with the times and recognise that holidaymakers are quite capable of stitching together their own packages with the aid of the internet and don’t need a high street travel agent.
+newcastle wrote: Tue Sep 24, 2019 6:37 am A sad case of a company that simply didn’t move with the times and recognise that holidaymakers are quite capable of stitching together their own packages with the aid of the internet and don’t need a high street travel agent.

 A parallel with the way high street retailers are suffering because of the constant rise of online shopping.